 Upcoming Apple Intelligence Features

-Development for Apple Intelligence has been slower than Google and Samsung phones, but there is chatter that the company is working on a range of improvements to refine its AI.
+Development for Apple Intelligence has been slower than for Google and Samsung phones, but there is chatter that the company is working on a range of improvements to refine its AI.
 Based on rumours and reports, here are some upcoming Apple Intelligence features expected in the coming months.

 - Support for Multimodality: With the arrival of Gemini on iPhones, we can expect Apple Intelligence to support multimodality.
 This means more ways to interact with the AI on your iPhone with less friction.
 It's a subtle change, but it will offer far more control and flexibility for users.